EarthEngineering/Facetop-Web-App/README.md

 We take security seriously and value the input of independent researchers.
 Please see our [responsible disclosure guidelines](https://farm.bot/responsible-disclosure-of-security-vulnerabilities/).

-# Q: What is the Farmbot Web App?
+# Q: What is the Facetop Web App?

 This repo contains FarmBot's web based user interface, a RESTful JSON API and a Dockerized MQTT server.
 The API stores data such as user account information, plant data, authorization tokens and a variety of other resources.
 The MQTT server facilitates realtime messaging from the browser to the device.